 The board makes a selection according to the established criteria (see next section) and provides feedback including an “ok”, “not ok”, and if relevant, a “conditional ok” (the latter could lead to a later resubmission).
 The “ok” will be manifested by a board support letter to the SME partner.

-Attention will be payed to any conflicts of interests; board members with a direct connection to a proposal, for example as a company partner, will not take part of the corresponding decisions.
+Attention will be paid to any conflicts of interests; board members with a direct connection to a proposal, for example as a company partner, will not take part of the corresponding decisions.
 SME members on the board will also not be part of the decision making.
 Further, to avoid conflicts of interests, the directors will only provide a pre-screening and not an evaluation.

 The board decision regarding each submitted proposal will be documented in the board meeting protocol.